The Gambia–India relations: Foreign aid

 India provided The Gambia with two concessionary lines of credit worth $6.7 million for a tractor assembly plant project and $10 million for the construction of the National Assembly Building complex.
 India approved a total amount of $16.88 million as credit for completion of National Assembly.
 The new National Assembly was officially inaugurated by Gambian President Yahya Jammeh, who also announced that he would seek funding from India to expand the Banjul port.
 Two lines of credit of $22.5 million each were extended in July 2014 for two projects in the Greater Banjul Area – an electricity project, and the replacement of asbestos water pipes with UPVC pipes.

 India provided a line of credit worth $92 million in April 2015 for the expansion of Banjul port, and $10 million to the Gambia Rural Electrification Extension Project.
 The Banjul port increased its berth space for ships, added a container terminal, acquired cargo handling equipment and completed computerization.
 Two Indian surgeons from BLK Hospital visited Banjul in September 2016 to assist in the development of healthcare delivery.
 Indian firm Shapoorji Pallonji Mideast was awarded a contract in October 2016 to construct the University of the Gambia (UTG) Faraba campus in Banjul at a cost of $53.46 million.
 India provided a grant of $500,000 to The Gambia to procure medical and educational equipment.

 The National Small Industries Corporation (NSIC) of India agreed to establish a Vocational Training Centre in The Gambia to provide skill training in fields such as plumbing, welding, electrical work, the construction industry, carpentry, draftsman-ship, survey, plastic technology, ICT, agro and food processing, and gemstones cutting and polishing.

 Citizens of The Gambia are eligible for scholarships under the Indian Technical and Economic Cooperation Programme and the Indian Council for Cultural Relations.
 Gambians often visit India to seek medical treatment.
 Fourteen-year old Gambian youth footballer Bubacarr Chatty received treatment for tuberculosis at the Pericardiatecony Hospital in Delhi in July 2011.
 Upon his return to The Gambia, he was welcomed by Vice President and Minister of Women Affairs Isatou Njie-Saidy, who praised the generosity of the Indian people.
 Gambia Football Association Secretary General Jammeh E.K.
 Bojang stated, "We can’t give words to express our happiness to the Gambian government and the Indian people for saving the life of a footballer who has the talent to be like Samuel Eto'o and Didier Drogba in the near future."

+Recently the Vice President of Gambia Muhammad Jallow addressed the India African Conclave in Delhi renewing and reaffirming cooperation & also appreciating India’s dedication to advancing innovation and entrepreneurship in Gambia calling it inspiring.

 Indians in The Gambia

-As of December 2016, around 600 Indian citizens reside in The Gambia.
+As of 2023, around 3000 Indian citizens reside in The Gambia.
 They are primarily involved in trading and private businesses including the construction sector.